Neural-Systems-at-UIO/CCF_translator/README.md

 # CCF_translator
 A tool for translating between common coordinate frameworks using deformation matrices.
 A longstanding problem in NeuroInformatics has been the inability to easily translate data between common coordinate frameworks.
 CCF_translator aims to solve this.
 By connecting each new space to an existing one, we can construct a graph of deformations.
-This means that as long as there is a route from one space to another, even if that is via multiple other spaces, you can translate your data.
-Now, when new templates for new modalities, strains, or ages are released, they will not subdivide users into unrelated spaces.
-As long as they are connected to a space which exists in our network they will be fully connected to all other spaces.
+This means that data can be translated as long as there is a route from one space to another, even if that route passes through multiple other spaces.
+Now, when new templates for new modalities, strains, or ages are released, users will not be subdivided into unrelated spaces.
+As long as they are connected to a space which exists in our network, they will be fully connected to all other spaces.

 CCF_translator can also interpolate between spaces and create a new intermediate space.
-This is primarily useful for development, where you can take the midpoint between day 5 and day 7 and use this as a post natal day 6 reference.
+This is primarily useful for development, where the midpoint between day 5 and day 7 can be taken and used as a postnatal day 6 reference.
 It could also be useful for making references of disease progression.
 ## Installation
 CCF_translator can be installed by running
 ```